How to Name a Startup: Step-by-Step Naming Process

 - "Do you notice any issues with pronunciation, spelling, or associations?"

-Weight feedback from target customers more heavily than personal opinions from stakeholders not in your market.
+Weight feedback from target customers more heavily than opinions from people outside your market.

-After testing, one name typically emerges as the strongest—passing all practical tests while resonating with your team and target market.
+After testing, one name usually emerges as the strongest, passing all practical tests while resonating with your team and target market.

 If you're still torn between two finalists, use these tiebreakers: